 The law in Ireland provides for the regulation and inspection of pre-school childcare services.
-Under the Child Care Act 1991 the Health Service Executive (HSE) is charged with ensuring the health, safety and welfare of pre-school children attending services.
+Under the Child Care Act 1991 as amended by the Child and Family Agency Act 2013 (pdf) the Child and Family Agency (CFA) is charged with ensuring the health, safety and welfare of pre-school children attending services.
 Pre-school children are defined by law as “children under 6 years of age, who are not attending a national school or equivalent”.
 Pre-school services include pre-schools, play groups, day nurseries, crèches, childminders and other similar services looking after more than 3 pre-school children.

-Pre-school care providers are required to notify the HSE that they are
+Pre-school care providers are required to notify the Child and Family Agency

-providing services.
-In addition, they are required to take all reasonable
+that they are providing services.
+In addition, they are required to take all

-measures to safeguard the health, safety and welfare of pre-school children
+reasonable measures to safeguard the health, safety and welfare of pre-school

-attending their service.
-Specifics about the regulation of pre-school childcare
+children attending their service.
+Specifics about the regulation of pre-school

 Care (Pre-School Services) (No 2) Regulations 2006 and the Child Care